Medical Laboratory Assistant

 Graduates are eligible to write the national Canadian Society for Medical Laboratory Science (CSMLS) Medical Laboratory Assistant (MLA) certification exam.
 Certification is the accepted standard for many jobs - it also allows you to work anywhere in Canada.

 The cost of CSMLS MLA national certification examination is the responsibility of the student.
-For more information, see www.csmls.org/About-Us/What-We-Do/Certification.aspx.
+For more information, see the CSMLS website.